 Conclusion

 Experiencing sync issues with your Outlook can be a frustrating experience that can negatively impact your productivity.
-However, it is possible to diagnose and fix these issues so that you can get back to using Outlook without any problems.
-We have explored some of the most common causes of Outlook sync issues and discussed some methods that you can use to fix them.
+However, diagnosing and fixing these Outlook sync issues is possible so that you can get back to using Outlook without any problems.
+We have explored some of the most common causes of Outlook sync issues and discussed some methods you can use to fix them.